lechium/TVControlCenter/README.md

 ## TVSystemMenuService

-This application is the control center of well... control center, it handles the actual UI that is displayed to the user and the handling of whic modules are available and visible.
+This application is the control center of well... control center, it handles the actual UI that is displayed to the user and the handling of which modules are available and visible.

 Doing very broad cursory coverage of each component, this information is hot off the presses!